Stephen-I/Stephen-I.github.io/README.md

 - Amount of times they've been favourited
 - The score rating

-Wheres the data coming from - [Kaggle](https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset)
+Where's the data coming from - [Kaggle](https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset)

 ### 1. What are the top 7 most liked Anime studios?